OpenSLO/OpenSLO/README.md

 metadata:
   name: string
   displayName: string # optional
-  labels: # optional, key <>value a pair of labels that can be used as metadata
+  labels: # optional, key <>value a pair of labels that can be used as metadata relevant to users
     userImpacting: "true"
+    team: "identity"
+    costCentre: "project1"
+    serviceTier: "tier-1"
     tags:
       - auth
-      - tier-1
 spec:
   description: string # optional
   service: [service name] # name of the service to associate this SLO with